-Most specialists will call you directly to schedule the appointment.
-If the specialist is unsuccessful in reaching you, they will notify the referral department who will then inform your provider.
+Specialists will call you directly to schedule the appointment.
+If the specialist is unsuccessful in reaching you, their office will notify the referral department which will then inform your provider.

-Specialists do their best to get you an appointment in a timely manner depending on what you are being seen for; however, some specialists are very busy.
+Specialists do their best to get you an appointment in a timely manner depending on what you are being seen for; however, some specialists are very busy, often booking several months out.
 If you do not hear from them in a timely manner, you can call the specialist office directly.

-If you are referred to a specialist at Beth Israel Deaconess Medical Center, you must register with them before we can send a referral.
+If you are referred to a specialist at Beth Israel Deaconess Medical Center (BIDMC), you must register with them before we can send a referral.
 Please call (617) 754-8240.
 Once registration is complete, BIDMC can transfer you directly to the specialist to schedule.

-Specialists should be aware if they should have a referral prior to seeing you.
 If you see a specialist and a referral is required, your PCP may not give the referral after you have seen the specialist.
+Specialists should be aware if a referral is required prior to seeing you.
 If you receive a bill from the specialist and you did not get a referral, you will need to discuss this with your insurance company.
-Ultimately, you are responsible to obtain a referral prior to your appointment.
-Please allow up to 10 business days for this to be completed.
+Ultimately, you are responsible for obtaining a referral prior to your appointment.

 Your insurance may not cover out-of-network referrals.
-We advise that you contact your insurance company for information related to your coverage benefits.
-In most cases, your PCP will not provide an out-of-network referral.
+We advise that you contact your insurance company to determine if providers are “in” or “out” of your specific network.